 5. Question: Why VDSL2 configure change invalid ?
-Anowori After any change to VDSL2 configure.
-Line must be deactivated then activated once or reboot, then new Answer: configure will be valid.
+A After any change to VDSL2 settings.
+It must be deactivated then activated once or reboot, then the new Answer: configuration will be valid.

-6. Question: Is that possible to use ADSL2+ modems with with the VDSL2 IP DSLAM ?
-Answer: Please Note that it is not possible to use ADSL2+ modems with the VDSL2 IP DSLAM, since ADSL2+ is based on ATM frame and our VDSL2 IP DSLAM is based on EFM frame.
+6. Question: Is that possible to use ADSL2+ modems with with the VDSL2 IP DSLAM?
+Answer: Please note that it is not possible to use ADSL2+ modems with the VDSL2 IP DSLAM, since ADSL2+ is based on ATM frame and our VDSL2 IP DSLAM is based on EFM frame.
 Two frames are not compatible.

 7. Question: Sometimes the CPE lose the connection to DSLAM.
 Cause: Due to heavy noise of field environment or phone wiring does not meet specifications.
-1. We strong recommend all VDSL2 ports must use 24 gauge with twisted pair phone wiring.
-2. Please replace the head of RJ11 wiring, if it has been oxidized or damaged.
-Solution: 3.
-Using phone cable must be stretched straight, without using reel phone cable, this will cause heavy 4 If port link problem, please change band profile to long reach mode as 12a or 8d AnnexB Phone wire must meet CAT 3 standard or above and without clustering , otherwise will cause more cross Notes: talk issue to reduce DSL power driver.
+Solution: We strong recommend all VDSL2 ports must use 24 gauge with twisted pair phone wiring.
+Please replace the head of RJ11 wiring, if it has been oxidized or damaged.
+Using phone cable must be stretched straight, without using reel phone cable, this will cause heavy crosstalk noise.
+If port link problem, please change band profile to long reach mode as 12a or 8d AnnexB.

 8. Question: Sometimes the IP DSLAM unstable.
 Cause: Due to heavy noise or impulse noise of field environment caused unstable.
-1. If NV-1602S hangs up, please enable broadcast strom function, please refer to section 4.2.1.2.
-Solution: 2.
-If CPE happened sync issue, please adjust interleave delay time to anti-noise, please refer to section 5.2 3.
-Enable INP(impulse noise protection) to 8 or above and enable "Force INP" for preventing impulse noise.
-1. Please note that enable interleave delay function will reduce a few vdsl2 bandwidth.
-2. Interleave delay value must greater than or equal to INP value, otherwise VDSL2 will not establish a Notes: connection.
-3. Please note you must deactivate then activate once on config port when you adjust INP and interleave dalay value.
+Solution: If NV-802S hangs up, please enable broadcast strom function, please refer to section 4.2.1.2.
+If CPE happened sync issue, please configure interleave delay time to anti-noise, please refer to sect 5.2 Enable INP(impulse noise protection) to 8 or above and enable "Force INP" for preventing impulse noise Notes: Please note that enable interleave delay function will reduce a few vdsl2 bandwidth.
+Interleave delay value must greater than or equal to INP value, otherwise VDSL2 will not establish a connection.
+Please note you must deactivate then activate once on config port when you configure INP and interleave dalay value.